-- .1 The Contractor hereby warrants that plant material as itemized on plant list will remain free of defects in accordance with General Conditions (GC) CCDC GC 12.3, for two full years after initial acceptance and is to include the specified maintenance program. - .2 End-of-warranty inspection will be conducted by Project Manager. - .3 Project Manager reserves the right to extend Contractor's warranty responsibilities for an additional one year if, at end of initial warranty period, leaf development and growth is not sufficient to ensure future survival.
+- .1 For Contractor supplied plant material only, the Contractor hereby warrants that plant material as itemized on plant list will remain free of defects in accordance with General Conditions (GC) CCDC GC 12.3, for two full years after initial acceptance and is to include the specified maintenance program. - .2 End-of-warranty inspection will be conducted by Project Manager. - .3 Project Manager reserves the right to extend Contractor's warranty responsibilities for an additional one year if, at end of initial warranty period, leaf development and growth is not sufficient to ensure future survival.

-- 2.1 PLANT MATERIAL - .1 Type of root preparation, sizing, grading and quality: comply with Canadian Standards for Nursery Stock. - .1 Source of plant material: grown in location no greater than Zone 4 in accordance with Plant Hardiness Zones in Canada. - .2 Plant material must be planted in zone indicated as appropriate for its species and be proven hardy for Zones 3A or 3B. - .3 Plant material planted in a location appropriate for its species.
+2.1 PLANT MATERIAL

+- .1 Type of root preparation, sizing, grading and quality: comply with Canadian Standards for Nursery Stock. - .1 Source of plant material: preferably grown in location no greater than Zone 4 in accordance with Plant Hardiness Zones in Canada, however the Parks & Open Spaces Section may on a case by case basis accept Zone 5. - .2 Plant material must be planted in zone indicated as appropriate for its species and be proven hardy for Zones 3A or 3B. - .3 Plant material planted in a location appropriate for its species.

 - .2 Plant material: free of disease, insects, rodent damage, sun scald, frost cracks and other abrasions or scars to the bark.
 Will be structurally sound with strong fibrous undamaged root system.
-All parts of the trees shall be moist and show live, green cambium tissue when cut. - .3 Plant material: root pruned regularly, but not later than one growing season prior to arrival on site.

-.4 Trees: shall be nursery grown and of species and sizes indicated on the drawings(s), except that plants larger than specified may be used if approved by the Project Manager.
-Tree quality and referent measurements shall be in accordance with the Canadian Standards for Nursery Stock, 8th Edition.
-It is recommended that trees be verified at source nursery in writing by an ISA Certified Arborist that Specifications are met as outlined in Standards Section 1.10 Healthy Tree Acceptance Criteria in the Parks & Open Spaces Section Standards Document.

-- .5 Balled and burlap stock: all burlap and twine used shall be non-treated and 100% biodegradable. - .6 Bare root stock: nursery grown, in dormant stage, not balled and burlapped or potted. - .7 Collected stock: maximum 40 mm in caliper, with well-developed crowns and characteristically branched; no more than 40% of overall height may be free of branches.
+All parts of the trees shall be moist and show live, green cambium tissue when cut. - .3 Plant material: root pruned regularly, but not later than one growing season prior to arrival on site. - .4 Trees: shall be nursery grown and of species and sizes indicated on the drawings(s), except that plants larger than specified may be used if approved by the Project Manager.
+Tree quality and referent measurements shall be in accordance with the Canadian Standards for Nursery Stock, 9th Edition.
+It is recommended that trees be verified at source nursery in writing by an ISA Certified Arborist that Specifications are met as outlined in Standards Section 3.1 Healthy Tree Criteria in the Parks & Open Spaces Section Standards Document. - .5 Balled and burlap stock: all burlap and twine used shall be non-treated and 100% biodegradable. - .6 Bare root stock: nursery grown, in dormant stage, not balled and burlapped or potted. - .7 Collected stock: maximum 40 mm in caliper, with well-developed crowns and characteristically branched; no more than 40% of overall height may be free of branches.
 The use of collected stock will not be permitted unless approved by the Project Manager. - .8 Specifications for deciduous trees: Relationship between caliper (measured 150 mm above ground level, or 300mm above ground level if the caliper is over 100mm), overall height (not exceeding the upper limit of the range), branching height, minimum number of branches in head and minimum root spread.